-Analysis | Congress isn’t really pretending it might pass gun laws anymore
+Analysis | The rapid devolution of the gun debate

 The result, as I wrote Tuesday, was an effective skipping forward when it comes to where this debate will eventually land.

 One of the most telling aspects of the state of the debate might be the lack of talk about “red flag” laws, intended to prevent those with mental health issues from being able to have guns.
-This was something that even those most resistant to increased background checks have embraced in recent years, and they barely got a mention on Tuesday.
+This was something that even those most resistant to increased background checks have embraced in recent years, and they barely got a mention Tuesday.

 But perhaps the biggest hurdle is the resident of the White House.
 In 2019, there was a Republican president who some Republicans viewed as being malleable on gun restrictions.

 “I’m hoping in the next few days, early next week, we’ll have a breakthrough,” Sen. Lindsey Graham (R-S.C.) said at the time.

-Added Sen. Patrick J. Toomey (Pa.) the GOP architect of a failed 2013 effort to increase background checks: “He’s very interested.
+Sen. Patrick J. Toomey (R-Pa.), the GOP architect of a failed 2013 effort to increase background checks, added: “He’s very interested.
 I think he’s learning about this issue.”

 Donald Trump was arguably the one Republican who could have turned this debate into a bipartisan one by bringing large portions of the GOP base along with him.
 He even flirted with the idea that he could bring the NRA to heel.
-But the president who was ever concerned with his base perhaps predictably opted against supporting large-scale measures.
+But the president who was ever-concerned with his base perhaps predictably opted against supporting large-scale measures.

 Today, there’s no force in the GOP who has that much authority when it comes to where we go from here.
 And when you combine that with the Democrats’ increasing exasperation with their GOP colleagues and push for quick action, the debate has much more rapidly gone to where it was always likely to end up.